andykuszyk/andykuszyk.github.io/2020-02-18-demystifying-i3.md

 This flexibility means that you can arrange windows just the way you want them and move between them effortlessly, without ever taking your fingers off the keyboard.

 ### Compton (or any other compositor)
 Compton is very much a nice-to-have when it comes to tiling window managers.
 Based on the people I've worked with who use i3, some people use Compton and others just don't see the need.
-It can do all sorts of cool things to make your windows transparent when you're using them, or when they're unfocussed, as well as adding animations and effects here there and everywhere.
+It can do all sorts of cool things to make your windows transparent when you're using them, or when they're unfocused, as well as adding animations and effects here there and everywhere.
 The config looks complicated!

 Personally, I just use a very minimal Compton setup to make my terminals slightly transparent.